osaether/bthome_temp_sensor/README.rst

 You need the `nRF Connect SDK <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html>`_ to build this sample.

 Clone this repo under the samples folder in the nRF Connect SDK.
-To build for the nRF52840 DK run the west build command:
+To build for the nRF52840 DK and the DS18B20 sensor run this west build command:

 .. code-block:: console

-   west build -b nrf52840dk_nrf52840
+   west build -b nrf52840dk_nrf52840 -- -DCONFIG_SENSOR_DS18B20=y